Quantum sensing with critical systems: impact of symmetry, imperfections, and decoherence: Qubit loss: sub-Heisenberg-limit

-The argument for the subsystem metrology for the transverse-field Ising model can be naturally generalized to other critical systems via the Jordan-Wigner (JW) transformation.
-Explicitly, the subsystem parity $\Pi_{\text{sub}}$ [Eq.~\eqref{Parity_sub}] is replaced by the string in the JW transform
+The argument for the subsystem metrology for the transverse-field Ising model can be naturally generalized to other critical systems via Kramer-Wannier (KW) duality or Jordan-Wigner (JW) transformation.
+Let us now consider a different critical model---the Blume-Capel spin-$1$ model (BCM) described by